Phillipus/colloquia/README.md

 Colloquia

-- was a peer-to-peer learning management and groupware system
+- is a peer-to-peer learning management and groupware system
 - supports and encourages self-organising groups
 - provides asynchronous group and personal conversation facilities
 - allows personal information to be shared between participants